-Year two is a continuation of your studies to a more advanced level.
+Year 2 is a continuation of your studies to a more advanced level.
 You will further develop your skills and techniques and undertake an advanced major project.

-To join this Level 3 course, you should have at least 4 GCSEs at grade 4 or above, preferably including English and maths, and evidence of your art/design work.
+To join this Level 3 course, you should have at least 4 GCSEs at grade 4 (C) or above, including English and maths, or a Level 2 qualification.
+You should also have a portfolio of your art/design work.

 If you do not have the above grades, you can start on the Level 2 Art & Design course.